slyfox1186/wsl2-kernel-build-script/README.md

   - Visit the below website for instructions on how to link the kernel to WSL2
     - https://learn.microsoft.com/en-us/windows/wsl/wsl-config

-    - You can also check out my personal [script](https://github.com/slyfox1186/windows-wsl2-kernel-build-script/blob/main/.wslconfig) that I use for ideas on how to format.
+  - This is my personal .wslconfig [script](https://github.com/slyfox1186/windows-wsl2-kernel-build-script/blob/main/.wslconfig) that you can use to help understand the file formatting